washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Tort Claim in Washington?

-A tort is a civil wrong that causes injury, harm, or loss to another person.
+A tort is generally considered a civil wrong that causes injury, harm, or loss to another person.
 A tort may also involve psychological, mental, financial, or property loss.
 The injured party may file a tort claim against the party liable for the injury or harm to get monetary compensation, restitution, or other forms of damages.

 How Do You File a Tort Claim in Washington?